icon-community/icon.community/content/blog/2022/2022-01-14-icon-commits-200m-to-crypto-s-first-ever-interoperability-incentive-fund.md

 date: 2022-01-14
 slug: icon-commits-200m-to-cryptos-first-ever-interoperability-incentive-fund-155550671fd
 description:
-featured_image:
 ---

-### ICON Commits $200M to Crypto’s First-Ever Interoperability Incentive Fund
+## ICON Commits $200M to Crypto’s First-Ever Interoperability Incentive Fund

-#### The fund will be used to incentivize use of BTP technology and the development of cross-chain use cases.
+### The fund will be used to incentivize use of BTP technology and the development of cross-chain use cases.

 ![](https://cdn-images-1.medium.com/max/800/1*cTXyXBjYE0bbDtniE_1gGA.jpeg)The ICON Project is proud to announce a 200M ICX (valued at approximately $200M as of today) Interoperability Incentive Program (for link to CoinTelegraph coverage, click [here](https://bit.ly/3tIyFYT)).
 This is one of the largest incentive funds within the entire blockchain industry and the first ever dedicated entirely to interoperability.
 The launch of this fund is a critical step toward ensuring ICON’s Blockchain Transmission Protocol (BTP) is among the most widely used and adopted interoperability solutions.